AndreDiop/Password-Generator/README.md

 Moving forward with this app I would like to reduce the amount of code used to make this app work.

 Using regex to represent large data sets of numbers with less redundancy.

 I would like to remove alerts from the functioning of the app and use something less intrusive or just having checkboxes of what the password requirements are.

-Add a paralax element to the background.
+Add a parallax element to the background.

-Consider using an 8 bit theme and going with a completely vibe that way.
+Consider using an 8-bit theme

+12/31/2020
+Coming back to this app I have since added some effects to the background, and given the text, this retro-led effect.
+The more and more I saw it, the more it gave me Matrix vibes, so I think I will eventually take it in that direction visually.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)